BOOKS | DIGITAL | MEDIA

 She is currently writing a magical book under her online persona, Pythian Priestess, advising on spells, creations of rituals, and the basics of witchcraft.
 All the tips and tricks you could ever need from the witchy big sister you never had!

 Enid Baxter Ryce comes to writing from her career as a filmmaker and artist.
-She has a BFA from The Cooper Union, where she won the Academy of American Poets’ Elizabeth Kray Prize and the Ethyl Kram prize for Overall Excellence in Art.
-She was an Ellen Battel Stokel fellow at Yale University and an MFA fellow at Claremont Graduate University where she studied art and creative writing.
-After writing and editing a documentary that screened at Sundance, Enid has gone on to exhibit her films and paintings internationally at venues recently including the National Gallery of Art and Library of Congress, and has been written about in The New York Times, Artforum, Artreviews, The Los Angeles Times, and many others.
+After writing and editing a documentary that screened at Sundance, Enid has gone on to exhibit her films and paintings internationally at venues recently including the National Gallery of Art and Library of Congress, and has been written about in The New York Times, Artforum, Artreviews, the Los Angeles Times, and many others.

 Dana Sherwood is an American artist/writer/illustrator.
 Her distinct style uses dreamlike magical realism to explore the interconnectedness between humans and the natural world and humans and non-human animals, including our companion species and those who live on frontiers of human civilization: raccoons, possums, foxes, and others.
 Like Alice’s mad tea party, food plays an important role in the mise en scene.
 The result is both enchanted and down-to-earth; her diverse work has been exhibited in museums and galleries worldwide.